iluwatar/java-design-patterns/context-object/README.md

 In plain words

-> Create an object to store the context data and pass it where needed.
+> Create an object to store and manage context data, and pass this context object wherever needed in the Java application, ensuring decoupled and cleaner code.

 [Core J2EE Patterns](http://corej2eepatterns.com/ContextObject.htm) says